pendulum-chain/pendulum-solidity-wrapper/native-token-wrapper-ink/README.md

 # psp_pendulum

-PSP Pendulum is a contract designed to provide access to a Pendulum asset (CurrencyId) via chain extension.
-To other contracts, this contract looks just like any other ERC20 contract, while it uses Pendulum's chain extensions to perform the operation on the underlying native asset.
+PSP Pendulum is a contract designed to provide access to a Pendulum asset (CurrencyId) via chain extensions.
+This allows native tokens to be wrapped and used in the smart contract world.

+Note that for Solidity contracts to see this as an `IERC20` token just like any other `IERC20` token, we have a Solidity contract that wraps this one, `native-token-wrapper-solidity` providing the usable implementation of the interface.

 ## Setup